 What lifestyle changes are recommended alongside weight loss medications?

-It’s important to make dietary changes and exercise regularly.
+It’s essential to make dietary adjustments and engage in regular exercise.
 Aim for 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity exercise weekly.
 Balanced nutrition and calorie reduction are also key.

 What are some of the emerging weight loss drug technologies?